pbert519/it8951/README.md

 ## TODOs
 - Support Gray2 and Gray8 with embedded-graphics
+    -> No displays are currently in scope / known with 4 or 256 grayscale colors.
 - Support display engine fill area
 - Support display engine 1 bit per pixel mode
 - Support static buffer allocations